What will re-entry look like?

 We are all eager to worship and gather again!
 A Re-entry Team has been formed to guide our efforts to resume ministries on campus.
 The goal is that we return to worship gatherings in a safe and healthy manner.

-Tuesday, November 17—New public health orders have been issued by St. Louis County
+Wellspring follows the public health orders issued by St. Louis County

 |Sunday Fellowship Time||

 |Children’s Sunday School Classes & Nursery Care||

 |Facility Use by Any Group||

 |Social Distancing Practices||

 |Special Needs Traffic Flow||

 Wednesday, August 19—What if I test positive for COVID-19?

 Wellspring Steps for Notification of Positive Test for COVID-19